install.packages(c("shiny", "scplot"))

 Clicking on Save transformed scdf will save the transformed scdf to your hard drive.

-The purpose of this tab is to select and refine analyses procedures.
-The following section will provide an explanation of the functionality of the GUI.
-For more detailed descriptions and explanations of the statistical procedures, refer to the respective sections of this book.
+This tab is used to select and refine analysis procedures.
+The following section explains the functionality of the GUI.
+For detailed descriptions of the statistical methods, refer to the corresponding sections of this book.

-The Statistic field serves as the gateway to a range of procedures.
-By default, teh descriptives of the scdf are presented.
+The Statistic field provides access to a range of procedures.
+By default, the descriptives of the scdf are displayed.

-For some procedures, specific output arguments can be set (either for their respective print()
+For most procedures, specific output arguments can be defined.
+These arguments apply to the corresponding print()

-Save output saves the output content.
-The save format (text, html, or docx) is based on the setting defined in the Settings tab.
+Click Save to export the output content.
+The save format (text, html, or docx) is based on the settings of the HTML switch and the Settings tab.

 Within the plot tab you can create graphs based on the scplot function (see Chapter 5 for details).